 Scotland’s first wind turbine was built in 2006 and less than 15 years later, the country is about to start generating 100% of its electricity from wind power.
 All it took was some modern thinking and some modern engineering.

 Scotland has come a long way on renewable power since that first turbine in 2006.
-Energym are equally committed to fitting clean energy equipment in UK gyms.
-In a climate emergency, it’s important for every country, every business and every person to move towards renewable energy sources.
+In a climate emergency, it’s important for every country, business and person start moving towards renewable energy sources.

 It's why Energym has designed and developed an electricity-generating indoor bike for the home.
 And the RE:GEN Studio for commercial gyms.